Padmasana Yoga | Lotus Pose | Meaning, Steps, And Benefits

 Step 4

-Consequently, place the hands on the knees in Jnana Mudra or Chin Mudra.
+Next, place the hands on the knees in Jnana Mudra or Chin Mudra.
 Then, close the eyes and place the mind in between the eyebrows.
 Keep your breathing as slow as possible.

 Important tip

 After performing the posture with the left leg as mentioned in step 2, you should change the posture with the right leg.
 Alternatively, if you have used the right leg, you should change that to the left one.
 Because it gives balanced flexibility on the two sides.
+However, never force your legs into position.
+Stop at once if you experience any pain.

 Duration

-For a beginner, it is not possible to retain the posture for more than one or two minutes.
+For a beginner, it is not possible to retain the pose for more than one or two minutes.
 Slowly the duration may be increased to three hours or more.
 The aspirant achieves mastery only when he is capable of retaining the posture for more than three hours.
 Once reached this milestone, it will be easier for him to proceed to the higher levels of yoga

 Follow-up Asanas